Rutledge Farm: Sur La Tete

 Bred Sur La Tete, a steeplechase star, who won eight stakes races between 2003 and 2006, and who was also a finalist for the 2004, 2005, and 2006 Eclipse Award Steeplechase Horse of the Year.

 Sur La Tete retired in 2007, as the fourth-leading earner in the history of the National Steeplechase Association.

 Purchased and raced by Kinross Farm, Sur La Tete retired with $664,050 in steeplechase earnings and nine victories, including six Grade 1 wins.
 Other significant "in the money" finishes included two Grade 2 second-place finishes, three Grade 3 third-place finishes, and one Grade 3 win.

 Researcher

 Purchased Researcher, as a baby, for only $2,500.
 Winner of the April 18, 2009, first annual Charles Town Classic, at 11/8 miles, for horses four years old and older.
 Rutledge Farm continued racing him until April 16, 2010, when Mr. Greenberg's estate sold him to Mr. Zohar Ben-Dov.
 One day later, April 17, 2010, Researcher won the second annual Charles Town Classic.

 On March 28, 2009, shortly before his 2009 Charles Town Classic win, on the same track, and at the same 11/8 mile distance, Researcher set a new track record, when he won a race by 221/4 lengths.

-A horse from the most humble beginnings, Researcher was bought by Rutledge Farm (Mr. Hermen Greenberg) as a $5,000 charitable donation to the Virginia Tech Foundation's M.A.R.E Center, in Middleburg, Virginia.